For the first time in the more than 3 decades since my firstborn’s arrival, I began a Mothers Day in tears.

 I was making coffee when Carole King’s Child of Mine came over the radio.
-The tears flowed as I listened to the tender ache in her voice; an ache that echoed the one in my heart.
+The tender ache in her voice caused the tears to flow.
+The ache I heard echoed the one in my heart.
 My darker emotions are turbulent and so close to the surface these days.
-I sobbed because the song released an upwelling of grief for losses current and past.
+I sobbed as the song released an upwelling of grief for losses current and past.

 Yet, Something Wonderful Happened

 As has so often been the case since the pandemic overtook our lives, on Mother’s Day I found myself holding two deep, very different emotions at once — grief and joy.
-Though it felt strange to hold them both at once, simultaneously having two strong opposing emotions is something I’ve started getting used to.
+Though it felt strange, having two strong opposing emotions is something I’ve started getting used to.

-Later that morning, I opened my front door to find not only my oldest son, who I’d expected, but his wife and toddler daughter, too!
+Later that morning, I opened my front door to find not only my oldest son, who I’d expected, but also his wife and toddler daughter!
 Overwhelmed by the surprise and the sudden injection of joy into a difficult day, for a moment I could hardly react.